mrets/Operating-Procedures/api-docs/getting-started.md

 Select Postman files can be downloaded for many API endpoints.

-To use these Postman collections, the `API_TOKEN` enviroment variable should be set to your sandbox api token.
+To use these Postman collections, the `API_TOKEN` environment variable should be set to your sandbox api token.

 * [Accounts](https://m-rets-sandbox.herokuapp.com/postman-collections/Accounts.postman_collection.json)
 * [Certificate Quantities](https://m-rets-sandbox.herokuapp.com/postman-collections/Certificate-Quantities.postman_collection.json)